-The exhibition is located in the Barnett Center Collaboratory (Room 141 of Sullivant Hall) for the entirety of Autumn Semester, 2022.
-For more information about the visiting artists and events, please see the schedule below, or visit the Global Arts and Humanities Discovery Themes page here.
+For more information about the visiting artists and events visit the Global Arts and Humanities Discovery Themes page here.
 Click here to learn more about the Kawsay Ukhunchay Collection.
 Click here to learn more about the Center for Latin American Studies.
-To follow along with the curators, click here to be redirected to the exhibition's blog, and for comprehensive information on the exhibition itself click here and select "Diablada Masks Collection and Dancing with Devils Exhibition.
+Click here to be redirected to the exhibition's blog, and for comprehensive information on the exhibition itself click here and select "Diablada Masks Collection and Dancing with Devils Exhibition.

 Meet the Artists

 Want To Learn More?

 Below are a few videos about the exhibition and the history of Diablada de Píllaro!